-Information for patients
+Information for patients from the Urology Department

-This leaflet aims to support you once you have been discharged from hospital following your Robotically Assisted Laparoscopic Prostatectomy.
+This leaflet aims to support you once you have been discharged from hospital following your robotic-assisted laparoscopic prostatectomy.
 Please read through the following information, and raise any questions you have before you are discharged from hospital.